Towards Generalized Certified Robustness with Multi-Norm Training: Introduction

 \section{Introduction}

-Though deep neural networks (DNNs) are widely deployed in various vision applications, they remain vulnerable to adversarial attacks~\citep{goodfellow2014explaining, kurakin2018adversarial}.
-Though many empirical defenses~\citep{madry2017towards,zhang2019trades,pmlr-v202-wang23ad} against adversarial attacks have been proposed, they do not provide provable guarantees and remain vulnerable to stronger attacks.
-Therefore, it is important to train DNNs to be \emph{formally} robust against adversarial perturbations.
-Various works~\citep{mirman2018differentiable, gowal2018effectiveness,zhang2019crownibp,balunovic2020colt,shi2021fast,muller2022certified,hu2023recipe,hu2024unlocking,mao2024connecting} on deterministic certified training against $l_\infty$ and $l_2$ perturbations have been proposed.
-However, those defenses are mostly limited to a certain type of perturbation and cannot easily be generalized to other perturbation types~\citep{yang2022cgt}.
-Certified robustness against multiple perturbation types is essential because this better reflects real-world scenarios where adversaries can use multiple $l_p$ perturbations.
-Also, ~\citet{mangal2023lpworth} argue that $l_p$ robustness is the bedrock for non-$l_p$ robustness.
-In this work, we also show that training with multi-norm robustness can lead to stronger \emph{universal certified robustness} by generalizing better to other perturbation types such as geometric transformations (Section~\ref{sec:universal-robust}).
+While deep neural networks (DNNs) are widely deployed in various vision applications, they remain vulnerable to adversarial attacks~\citep{goodfellow2014explaining, kurakin2018adversarial}.
+Many empirical defenses~\citep{madry2017towards,zhang2019trades,pmlr-v202-wang23ad} against adversarial attacks have been proposed, however, they do not provide provable guarantees and remain vulnerable to stronger attacks.
+Hence, it is important to train DNNs to be \emph{formally} robust against adversarial perturbations.
+Various deterministic certified training methods for specific perturbations~\citep{mirman2018differentiable, gowal2018effectiveness,zhang2019crownibp,balunovic2020colt,shi2021fast,muller2022certified,yang2022cgt,hu2023recipe,hu2024unlocking,mao2024connecting}(e.g., $l_\infty$, $l_2$, and geometric transformations) have been proposed.
+However, those defenses are mostly limited to a specific perturbation and cannot easily be generalized to other perturbation types~\citep{yang2022cgt, Chiang*2020Certified}.
+Multi-norm attacks that examine models' robustness against $l_p$ norms simultaneously have arisen in real-world settings such as cybersecurity~\cite{zhang2024care}, video recognition~\cite{lo2021videos}, and social media filtering~\cite{position}: it is essential for building models that are robust across diverse $l_p$ norms, to generalize better against other non-$l_p$ perturbations~\citep{jiang2024ramp}.